 And this makes it all the more difficult to comprehend how the Frank family and friends survived in secret hiding for so long, from July 1942, as diarised by the teenage Anne.
 Only to be eventually betrayed and discovered by the Nazis in August 1944.
 And for all but her father, Otto, to perish in the Holocaust concentration camps.

 "I hope I shall be able to confide in you completely, as I have never been able to do in anyone before, and I hope you will be a great support and comfort to me."

 Anne's diary is a reminder of the barbarity of war.
 And of the courage of those who risk their lives to protect others.
 But most of all, of the observations of a teenage girl who never had the chance to fulfil her potential, let alone live a long and full life!

-I still can't think about my experience of The Diary of Anne Frank, and Anne, without a mixture of anger and deep, deep sadness.
+I still can't think about The Diary of Anne Frank — and Anne —, without a mixture of anger and deep, deep sadness.

 © 2018 Robert Fairhead